Woolen Under Where

 Woolen Under Where is a 1963 Warner Bros.
 Merrie Melodies cartoon co-directed by Phil Monroe and Richard Thompson.
 The short was released on May 11, 1963, and stars Ralph Wolf and Sam Sheepdog.

 Mel Blanc provided for the voices in this cartoon, however, like all Ralph Wolf and Sam Sheepdog shorts, this short is mostly composed of visual gags.

 It is the seventh and final short featuring Ralph Wolf and Sam Sheepdog.
 The title is a play on "woolen underwear".
-This episode is notable in being the only cartoon which was not directed by Chuck Jones, who was fired early in production.
+The short is notably the only instalment in the Ralph/Sam series to not be directed by Chuck Jones, who was fired early in production.
 However, Jones was still responsible for writing the story and is credited as such.

 Plot

 Like all Ralph Wolf and Sam Sheepdog shorts, this one revolves around Ralph Wolf trying to steal the sheep which Sam Sheepdog is guarding.
 This short begins with Sam and Ralph enjoying breakfast (apparently as roommates) and walking to work.
 However, Sam appears far more bumbling while off duty in this short than in all the others, and he walks into trees on his way to work.
 Ralph punches Sam's card in, telling him as he runs into the tree where the punch clock is that he has done this.
 Before the whistle blows, Sam falls off the end of his cliff, just barely catching the cliff with his foot.